AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/Criteo.md

 ## Prerequisites

-- You need to have an administrator user account on [Criteo Management Center](https://marketing.criteo.com)
+- You need to have an administrator user account on [Criteo Management Center](https://marketing.criteo.com).
-- You'll need your Criteo Advertiser ID (Ask your Criteo contact if you don't have this in hand)
+- You'll need your Criteo Advertiser ID (Ask your Criteo contact if you don't have this in hand).
 - Criteo only accepts SHA-256 and plain text emails (to be transformed into SHA-256 before sending).
-Please do not send any PII (Personal Identifiable Information such as individual's names or phone numbers)
+Please do not send any PII (Personal Identifiable Information such as individual's names or phone numbers).

 ![Prerequisites](../../assets/catalog/advertising/criteo/criteo0.png)